archiebenn/BIOLM0051_analysis/README.md

 Full analysis runtime: 00h:05m:15s
 ```

-This is only possible as a complete `results/` folder is included here on GitHub - if without `results/` the full pipeline must be run
+Please note this is only possible as a complete `results/` folder is included here on GitHub - if without `results/` the full pipeline must be run (option A).